nathanjessen/wordle/README.md

 # wordle

-Wordle game built with React and Daisyui
+Wordle game built with React and DaisyUI

 ## Environments

 Storybook docs are deployed to the docs branch using a GitHub action workflow.
+They can be viewed at [https://nathanjessen.com/wordle/](https://nathanjessen.com/wordle/).

-The production ready app is deployed using [https://vercel.com](Vercel).
+The production app is deployed to [https://wordle.nathanjessen.com/](https://wordle.nathanjessen.com/) using [https://vercel.com](Vercel).

 ## Available Scripts